teckyio/cms-hk-map-31-mar-11-kb-icebreaker/CM_Man.md

 Ask your classmate to fill in the question and commit with their laptop, not yours.

-Learned Programming before Tecky? yes
+Learned Programming before Tecky? no MY

 Started / Running a Startup?

 Had an unusual Job?

 Prefer Coffee or Tea?
+Coffee MY

 Went to Working Holiday?